SuperLimitBreak/display-trigger/README.md

 Overview
 --------

-When giving presentations at live events, you may not be able to phsically access a machine.
-Sometimes powerpoint, airplay, chromecast or other tech is insufficent.
+When giving presentations at live events, you may not be able to physically access a machine.
+Sometimes powerpoint, airplay, chromecast or other tech is insufficient.

-You may need something with a bit more flexability.
+You may need something with a bit more flexibility.

 This project allows you to send/trigger events via websocket/tcp/curl to a projection machine for display.